Terkea/flask_api_template/readme.md

 and the algorithm used is `sha256`

 - The `api_log` table stores all the requests which have been made.
-To keep track of those changes simply call
+To keep track of those changes simply call on the endpoint method
 ```
 write_log(method, resource, request_args, token)
 ```